bamptonm/mqttitude/docs/json-pub.md

 ## Location object

 This location object is published by the mobile apps and delivered by the backend JSON API.
-The commments behind the elements document which of the apps (Android (a), iOS (i)) provide the elements.

 ```json
 {